 Video or audio, recorded with Zoom.
 Record the working session, the workshop, or the guided practice once, then deliver it through any of the formats above: embedded on the private page, sitting inside a course lesson, or linked from the email series.

-From Signup to Delivery, Wired in One Pass
+From Signup to Delivery in Five Minutes

 Here’s where the usual advice quits on you.
 The lists hand you the idea and wave you off to assemble the machinery yourself: a landing page in one tool, a form in another, email in a third, hosting in a fourth, with every connection between them yours to build and yours to maintain.
 That assembly step is where most free offers stall for months.